-The time signature at the beginning of each composition looks like a fraction, consisting of a numerator denominator.
+The time signature at the beginning of each composition looks like a fraction, consisting of a numerator and a denominator.
 The numerator indicates the number of beats per measure (bar) and the denominator indicates the note per beat.
 For example, 3/4 means there are three beats per measure and each beat is a quarter note.
 Knowing the time signature is critical when accompanying or playing in a group because the moment that the accompanist starts is determined by the starting beat which the conductor indicates with the baton.
 This beat is indicated in the sheet music - it is frequently not the first beat of a measure!
-The key signature indicates the key in which the music is written and appears before the time signature.
-It indicates the locations of the sharps and flats.
+The key signature indicates the locations of the sharps and flats.

 Do not take extended reading lessons just to learn all the music notations because you won't remember them months later when you need them.
 Learn to read music notations as they are encountered in new compositions you learn, or when practicing scales and arpeggios.
-Teachers must balance the students' abilities to read and to memorize, which is treated in (14) Memorizing, Close Your Eyes and Play.
+Teachers must balance the students' abilities to read and to memorize, which is treated in (14)

+Memorizing, Close Your Eyes and Play.